h0dgep0dge/canid8/README.md

 AVRs have 32 general purpose registers

-I want minimal operations on the ALU, as few operations as necessary to implement a universal computer, while still being comprehensible.
+I want minimal operations on the ALU, and as few opcodes as necessary to implement a universal computer, while still being comprehensible.

 NAND is functionally complete, and therefore AND+NOT is functionally complete, and therefore AND+OR+NOT is functionally complete, the ALU shall support AND+OR+NOT.